GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

         ```

     ```bash
-    # Download and the dataset we'll use for the workshop
+    # Download the dataset we'll use for the workshop
     git clone https://github.com/ZoeYang2020/dataset_for_pg_workshop

     # Copy the 5NM.fa dataset to your working directory
-    cp $PWD/dataset_for_pg_workshop/5NM.fa ./
+    cp $PWD/dataset_for_pg_workshop/5NM.fa .
     ```